seldomdesign/instana-python-monitoring-tests/README.md

 EOF
 ```

-This should create a folder structure
+This will create a folder structure similiar to:
 ```
 project/
 └── app/